Why Do My Hips Hurt: Common Causes and Treatments

 The hip joint is as stable as it is not only because of the labrum but also because of the support of its three major ligaments.
 Ligaments attach bone to bone, and the hip joint’s ligaments are named after the bones they connect — Iliofemoral, Pubofemoral, and Ischiofemoral.
 These ligaments form an envelope around the joint, known as the joint capsule, and are essential to the joint’s stability.

-Treatments for hip pain hurt vary depending on the cause.
-To get to the bottom of your question, “why do my hips hurt”, your doctor will assess your hip pain and elect for the least intrusive treatments.
-Over-the-counter medications can help reduce inflammation and the pain it causes.
+Treatment options for hip pain hurt vary depending on the cause.
+Depending on your diagnosis, your doctor will provide you with different treatment options, electing for the least intrusive options available.
+It is common for a treatment plan to combine physical therapy, pain management, and self-care.
+Over-the-counter medications can help reduce inflammation and manage the pain it causes.
 Similarly for muscle strains, tears, and bruises, over-the-counter medication coupled with proper rest can relieve pain.

 For more serious cases of bone, tissue, and joint damage, surgery may be an option.
 These surgeries may be minor for certain tissue repairs, or more comprehensive for hip replacement.
 Without a thorough assessment from your doctor, however, it’s best not to jump to this conclusion.
 Talk to your doctor so they can prescribe the best treatment for your hip pain.